 And it works great!
 You prove to people that your apples are the best, and they often buy after a single bite.

 But there are still some people who aren’t convinced.
-They take a bite of your apple and then decide not to buy.
-Which means you’ve spent time and resources (in the form of product) for nothing.
+They take a bite but don’t buy.
+Which means you’ve wasted time and resources (in the form of your product).

 What would you do?